SqrtPapere/ParkDetection/README.md

 Move directory “rasp-parkDetecting” to RaspberryPi and position it looking to the area to be monitored.
 Move directory “pc-parkDetecting” to PC.

-Connect to it by SSH -X.
+Connect to it by SSH.

 + run: python3 waitCoordRASP.py on RaspberryPI
 + run: python3 selectCoordPC.py on PC